Mark-McAdam/fast_docker/README.md

 # fast_docker
 Fast api running in a docker container to upload to aws beanstalk

+# TODO
+# !!!
+Abstract out the application configuration to a separate file. !!!

 Specifically:
 my stretch goal for the weekend is to refamiliarize myself with AWS.
 I am going to do this by creating a fastapi app, running on uvicorn web server(like Mike was using), connected to a postgresql db, where I have route examples for Post Get Put Delete (CRUD), make sure I implement database.fetch_all(query) instead of fetch_one,  put everything into a docker-container and then upload to aws elastic beanstalk to test it out live.
 This is exciting puzzle week